tamucc-comp-bio/how_to/howto_organize_data.md

 ---

 The data science philosophy is, after data is digitized, *all manipulations of the data should be documented and executed in code*.
 This facilitates transparency, reproduction of methods, and we are progressing toward a day when you’re scientific research papers will be rejected if you don’t provide the scripts used to process your data.

 ---

 ## Tidy Data

+It is important to be deliberate and methodical in the organization of your data.
+You will likely work with many data formats, most of them being unwieldy.
+You do, however, have control over your metadata and the information that you extract from raw data files of varying formats.
+For most biologists, the format that be the most benficial and easy to understand will be tidy formatted data files organized as a relational database.

 ![tidy-1](https://github.com/Ph-IRES/2024_LastName_ProjName/assets/12803659/b3c8f084-9b89-405b-8bd2-1b02e0acf8f0)